 The coach must confirm the terms and conditions of the tournament at the time of registration.
 You can read them here.

-The robot sets LEGO Mindstorms and, from the 2020/21 season, LEGO SPIKE Prime are eligible for the tournament.
+The robotic sets LEGO Mindstorms and LEGO Education SPIKE are eligible for the tournament.

-The following material is allowed for building the robot:
+The following is allowed for constructing an programming the robot:

 in total max.
 4 of the following motors

 - In the Robot Game, the robot must perform various tasks on a playing field.
 The playing field is called Challenge Set.

 - The Challenge Set consists of a 3.5 m2 roll-out mat and various LEGO models, which are assembled by the team itself according to building instructions and placed on the mat.

 - The mat needs to be rolled out on a Robot Game table.
 This table is approx. 236 cm × 114 cm and must have a border (= perimeter).
 The table can easily be built with our instructions.
 You only have to decide for one of the two building instructions.
 Then you can start!